-The Brampton Combat Team dominates the most grueling firefighting competition in the world.
+The Brampton Combat Team dominates the most gruelling firefighting competition in the world.
 They returned home from the World Firefighter Combat Challenge in Las Vegas with their second championship in two years and third in four years (an injury held them to second place in 1997).
 Their red-hot performance not only extinguished the competition but blew six seconds off the world record.

 Competing on the obstacle course against more than 100 teams and 700 of the best firefighters on the planet, the Brampton crew attributes their phenomenal success to experience, teamwork and dogged determination.